-… shouldn’t be justified by the severity of the difficult situation.
+A bad handling of a difficult situation shouldn’t be justified by the difficultness of the situation.

 It’s important to treat them as two separate events which should, if anything, be inversely correlated.

 Bad things are going to randomly happen.
-If you react poorly to a particularly challenging event, all you’ve succeeded in doing is make a bad situation worse.
+If I react poorly to a particularly challenging event, all I succeed in is worsening a bad situation.

 That is counterproductive and definitely qualifies as something obvious to notice.